github/opensource.guide/_articles/best-practices.md

 ### Write down your policies

 Policies are your chance to explain how you want to manage your project.
 They prevent you from getting dragged into doing things you don't want to do.

+Rules can be nerve-wracking to write down.
+Sometimes you might feel like you're policing other people's behavior or killing all the fun.
+Written and enforced fairly, however, good rules empower maintainers.

 Some examples of rules that are worth writing down:

 * How a contribution is reviewed and accepted
 * The types of contributions you'll accept
 * How long someone should expect for you to respond, and when it's appropriate to follow up (ex. _"You can expect a response from maintainers within 7 days.
 If you haven't heard anything by then, feel free to ping the thread."_)
 * How people can (and can't) contact you
-* How much time you spend on the project (ex. _"I only work on this project on weekends"_ or _"I spend 10 percent of my employer's time on this project, usually Wednesdays through Fridays"_)
+* How much time you spend on the project (ex. _"I only work on this project on weekends"_ or _"I spend 10 percent of my work time on this project, usually on Fridays"_)

-Rules can be nerve-wracking to write down.
-Sometimes you might feel like you're policing other people's behavior or killing all the fun.
-Written and enforced fairly, however, good rules empower maintainers.

-## Communicate your expectations

-For example, as a maintainer, you might promise to acknowledge every contribution, even if you don't accept them.
-You might ask contributors to promise that their code passes all tests before they submit it.

 [Jekyll](https://github.com/jekyll/jekyll/tree/master/docs), [CocoaPods](https://github.com/CocoaPods/CocoaPods/wiki/Communication-&-Design-Rules), and [Homebrew](https://github.com/Homebrew/brew/blob/bbed7246bc5c5b7acb8c1d427d10b43e090dfd39/docs/Maintainers-Avoiding-Burnout.md) are several examples of projects that have ground rules for maintainers and contributors.